A dead simple cookbook app to manage your personal recipes. No fuss, just cooking.

 What can I do with the Cookbook App?

 Create, organize, and store your recipes—simple as that.
 Add ingredients, cooking instructions, categorize and/or tag by e.g. meal type, and search through everything instantly.
+Set serving sizes and scale ingredient quantities up or down with a tap.

 What can I NOT do with the app?